310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/flood_of_customers_p2.md

 <th>(The Vegetable Dance was made up on the spur of the moment in the fields, so I never imagined it would be a record-breaking, massive hit outside…)</th>

-<th>(It wasn’t even the tiniest bit of my intention to do that, but… Thanks to it, my restaurant is flourishing immensely.)</th>
+<th>(It wasn't my intention in the slightest, not even the tiniest bit, but… Thanks to it, my restaurant is flourishing immensely.)</th>

 <th>(To the point that there’s even people who came all the way to this venue just because they “want to eat my eggplant”!)</th>
 {% endbubble %}